pzrsa/parsam.io/posts/journey.md

 After finishing it I got kinda bored with making elements do stuff, so I moved on to learning an actual programming language, Python, through a Udemy course (even made a [video](https://www.youtube.com/watch?v=iAYsqj7_95I) on it).
 God I looked so young in that video.

-Fun fact: the worst grade I got in my GCSEs was in computer science.
-In that class we learned the basics of Python, and I remember while doing this Udemy course that I regretted so many of my choices to not be better in school.
-I was a bright kid, yet somehow could never get good grades because I was so obsessed with playing video games.

 In February 2021 I slowly but surely started building a bunch of random crap using technologies like Python and Flask.
 I generally started to get myself really interested in the web space.

 ![](/2021-contributions.png)